SundeepK/SIC/README.md

 * Cache gif's in memory
 * Unit test's
 * Stress test with large number or images

+Currently working on:
-* Convert to gradle project
+* Converting to gradle project

 ## Dependencies
 * SIC has a dependencey on the ConcurrentLinkedHashmap implementation provided by this [project](https://code.google.com/p/concurrentlinkedhashmap/).
 I have added a jar file to downloads folder for ease of use.